microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-dataset-mailfolder.md

 # Microsoft Graph Data Connect Mailfolder_v0  dataset

-The Mailfolder_v0 dataset provides information of all the folders created in a user's mailbox, such as Inbox and Drafts.
+The Mailfolder_v0 dataset provides information on all the folders created in a user's mailbox, such as Inbox and Drafts.
 Mail folders can contain messages, other Outlook items, and child mail folders.

 ## Scenarios